maarten-pennings/Lego-Mindstorms/ms4/faq.md

 We did overwrite the `Zap` file in the file system (see question "Can I make my own sound from the hub in Python?"), and that plays our own sound.

+It is quite complicated to understand which sounds play in which "connection scenario".

+ - When running the program by pressing _play in slot_ from the IDE, all sounds play, as shown in the image above on hub or laptop.

+ - When running the program by pressing play from the IDE in _streaming_ mode, all sounds play as shown in the image above, _except_ the one with the variable.
+That one actually _hangs_ the program.

+ - When running the program by pressing the center button on the hub, with the IDE connected (USB), and the program being open in the IDE, the IDE actually behaves as if the play in slot command was given in the IDE.
+So all sounds play as shown in the image.

+ - When running the program by pressing the center button on the hub, with the IDE connected (USB), and _another_ program being open in the IDE, the on-hub sounds are played on-hub, and the known on-laptop sounds are played on the laptop (meow), but the MyRecordedSound and the Bing-via-variable don't play.
+They cause a wait of 25 seconds, but no hang.

+ - When running the program by pressing the center button on the hub, while the hub is running stand alone (no connection to laptop), the on-hub sounds are played on-hub (Bing and Zap/stop), and the on-laptop sounds are skipped (no wait, no hang).

+**Conclusion**
+ - Variable trick is not portable.
+ - On-hub sounds are ok.
+ - Overwriting on-hub sounds works (but sound name no longer covers content - a hub aspects impacting all programs)
+ - On-laptop (library or created) are ok, but are skipped when running stand-alone.

 ## Where are the on-hub sound files?